baxy5/scificn-ui/README.md

 > Retro Sci-Fi / Cassette Futurism UI component library for React.

-A collection of 16 copy-paste components styled in a phosphor-screen terminal aesthetic.
+A collection of multiple copy-paste components styled in a phosphor-screen terminal aesthetic.
 Dark backgrounds, green primary glows, monospace typography.
 Compatible with the **shadcn CLI** — install any component with one command.

 ---